-This jesting theory states that darkness is something which
+This jesting theory states that darkness is something which obscures vision; we are able to see when the darkness is sucked out.

-out.
 Eventually, the dark suckers become full of darkness and themselves become dark; this explains why incandescent bulbs, fluorescent tubes, and candles universally turn dark when they cease to function.